Add To Favorites

 Everyone can be a player with these sporty Model Magic® hand puppets.
 These glove and rod puppets are stars!

 To make glove puppet: Form Crayola Model Magic into a puppet head-sized ball.
 Stick your ring and middle fingers into the bottom of the head so it stays on your hand.
 Shape a face.
 Poke in some parts and add modeling compound for eyes, nose, and mouth.
 Form ears and forehead.
-Air-dry your puppet head.
+Air-dry the puppet head.

 Using Crayola Fabric Markers, decorate the front and back of a recycled glove.
 Make it look like a player’s uniform.
 Slip the head on your gloved fingers.
 You’re ready to put on a show.

-To make rod puppet: Follow Step 2 to form your puppet head.
+To make rod puppet: Follow Step 2 to form a puppet head.
 Poke a small wooden dowel or Crayola colored pencil into the head (like a neck).
 With more Model Magic, make two athletes’ hands large enough to hold sports equipment.
 Poke a dowel in each hand.
 Air-dry the head and hands.

 If you want a shiny puppet, follow step 3.